hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 For example, the fork choice rule might require validators to do successful DAS on slot N to be able to include block of slot `N` in its fork choice.
 That's the tightest DA filter.
 But trailing filters are also probably acceptable, knowing that there might be some failures/short re-orgs but that they don't hurt the aggregate security.
 For example, the rule could be — DAS must be completed for slot N-1 for a child block in N to be included in the fork choice.

 Such trailing techniques and their analysis will be valuable for any DAS construction.
 The question is — can you relax how quickly you need to do DA and in the worst case not confirm unavailable data via attestations/finality, and what impact does it have on short-term re-orgs and fast confirmation rules.

+## FAQs

+### Row (blob) custody

+In the one-dimension construction, a node samples the peers by requesting the whole `DataColumn`.
+In reconstruction, a node can reconstruct all the blobs by 50% of the columns.
+Note that nodes can still download the row via `blob_sidecar_{subnet_id}` subnets.

+The potential benefits of having row custody could include:

+1. Allow for more "natural" distribution of data to consumers -- e.g., roll-ups -- but honestly, they won't know a priori which row their blob is going to be included in in the block, so they would either need to listen to all rows or download a particular row after seeing the block.
+The former looks just like listening to column [0, N)  and the latter is req/resp instead of gossiping.
+2. Help with some sort of distributed reconstruction.
+Those with full rows can compute extensions and seed missing samples to the network.
+This would either need to be able to send individual points on the gossip or would need some sort of req/resp faculty, potentially similar to an `IHAVEPOINTBITFIELD` and `IWANTSAMPLE`.

+However, for simplicity, we don't assign row custody assignments to nodes in the current design.